feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k/README.md

 ACIA 6850 interrupt driven serial I/O to run modified NASCOM Basic 4.7.
 Full input and output buffering with incoming data hardware handshaking.
 Handshake shows full before the buffer is totally filled to allow run-on from the sender.
 Transmit and receive are interrupt driven, and are fast.

 Receive buffer is 255 bytes, to allow efficient pasting of Basic into the editor.
-The Transmit buffer is 15 bytes, because the RC2014 is too slow to fill the buffer.
+The Transmit buffer is 63 bytes.
 Receive buffer overflows are silently discarded.

-Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` JumP Table.
+Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x8000`.

 This allows you to upload Assembly or compiled C programs, and then run them as described below.